We have had some great

-We had some great fun events in summer 2011!
+fun events in recent summers!
 The Summer

-July 2011.
+Fair was held in 2011.
 A large crowd of Bollington folk

-came and had a great time despite the heavy shower of rain that got
+came and had a great time despite the heavy shower of rain that

-everyone running for cover!
+got everyone running for cover!

 In 2012 we planned a similar event for the Queen's

 But the weather defeated us, and a Rock Band

 way.
 Torrential rain before and on both days meant that we had

 to cancel all the field activities that so many were looking forward

 to.
 But a good picnic was held in the Pavilion on Jubilee weekend